stinefm/relsad/docs/source/background/Reliability/reliability_indices.rst

 .....................................

 Load- and generation-oriented indices aim to give the electrical consequence of a failure in the system.
-In relsad, two indices in this category are considered.
+In RELSAD, two indices in this category are considered.